ahmedkrmn/TCG-Continuous-Benchmarking/_posts/2020-08-17-QEMU-Nightly-Performance-Tests.md

 layout: post
 title: QEMU Nightly Performance Tests
 subtitle: Automatically Measuring the Performance Impact of Daily QEMU Changes
 excerpt: QEMU currently lacks a system for measuring the performance of targets automatically.
-The previous devises introduced different tools and methods for locating performance regressions, but all of them had to be manually executed by the user when needed.
+The previous reports introduced different tools and methods for locating performance regressions, but all of them had to be manually executed by the user when needed.
 This report presents a new nightly tests system that runs automatically each night.
 After the execution is completed, it sends a report to the QEMU mailing list with the performance measurements of seventeen different QEMU targets, and how these measurements compare to previously obtained ones.
 ---

 ## Intro